heymaia-io/local-wp-environment/README.md

 # WordPress Development Environment

-This is a Docker-based WordPress development environment for general WordPress 3. **Plugin not visible:** Ensure your plugin folder is properly mounted in docker-compose.ymlevelopment and plugin testing.
+This is a Docker-based WordPress development environment for general WordPress development.

 ## Features